vegacloud/vega-metrics-agent/README.md

 You should now see a 'vegacloud' namespace with the agent running as a deployment.

-Please note for our production custoemrs, please follow the instructionst located at https://docs.dpz.vegacloud.io/docs/providers/kubernetes
+Please note for our production customers, please follow the instructions located at https://docs.dpz.vegacloud.io/docs/providers/kubernetes

 ## Usage